Are you thinking about visiting one of the East Coast national parks? Wondering which is the best East Coast national park?

 Contributed By: Trainsplanesandtuktuks.com

-Congaree National Park is one of the least visited national parks in the United States.
+Congaree National Park is one of the least visited national parks in the East Coast and honestly all of the United States.
 Despite the fact that most people skip over this park, it has so much to offer in terms of things to do and see.

 Things to Do at Congaree National Park

-In fact, Congaree is the perfect destination to get that national park experience and skip the crowds.
+Congaree is the perfect destination to get that East Coast parks experience and skip the crowds.
 Hiking, kayaking, fishing, and camping are some of the most popular activities at Congaree.